 - Enter username and password.
 Then click on TEST

 - CardDAV URL and CalDAV URLs will appear, shown as below:

 Personal and Public foldersIn ECO’s Configure profiles, right next to the URLs, we click on the folder icons to choose between Personal or Public folder.
 If you select public folder, then public URLs will show.
 From the end-result, we find these URLs are different from what Kerio’s KB taught us.

-If you do use Outlook, then you can continue with ECO.
+If you do use Outlook 2007, 2010, 2013, 2016, or 2019, then you can continue with ECO.
 If you need to access Kerio server from Thunderbird, you can copy and paste the above URLs within SoGO connector and Lightning plug-ins for Thunderbird.